Aeroluna/LunaCoopMod/README.md

 - Added Ordnance Towers that can be built by SCVs.
   - These are flying defensive structures with long-range attacks.
-  - Spawns up to 4 Valkyries that fly around and defend the area.
+  - Spawns up to 6 Valkyries that fly around and defend the area.
-    - Valkyries have 100 hp and their own long-range missile attack.
+    - Valkyries have 100 life and their own long-range missile attack.
   - Can use Nano-Repair ability to heal mech units.
   - Can detect cloaked units.
   - Can use Tactical Jump ability to reposition.